shotofcovfefe/questionable-beta/content/posts/003-reasons-to-climb.md

 1. ~~To get abs~~
 2. ~~To get a girlfriend~~
-3. To momentarily liberate myself from the tedious pressures of the daily grind whilst quashing episodic day dreaming of cutting loose and starting a commune with comrades in the Peak District by hanging from colourful plastic rocks.
+3. To momentarily liberate myself from the tedious pressures of the daily grind whilst simlutaneously quashing my episodic day dreaming of cutting loose from the modern world and starting a commune with allies and comrades up North in the Peak District.
 Also gym dogs.

 &nbsp;